 If you are thinking about your start-up, right from the offset, you are going to have to be motivated.
 The set-up process can be draining and is time-consuming, so thinking about having motivational goals is going to be essential when it comes to working toward achieving your aims.

 Before you start, an essential motivational tool is to ask yourself why?

-Is it because you genuinely want to support young people to achieve their dreams and aspirations or is it the thought of a business that sustains your future?
+Do you genuinely want to support young people to achieve their dreams and aspirations, or is it the thought of a business that sustains your future?

 What does any of this have to do with business?
 Everything!

 Only when you can define your unique “why” will you be able to build a business that you genuinely love, and are passionate about.